oakleaf007/cornflix/README.md

 # 🎬 Corn Flix

 **Corn Flix** is a dynamic web application inspired by modern movie streaming platforms.
-It provides users with an interactive interface to browse movie information while allowing the admin to manage all site content efficiently through a secure admin panel.
+It provides users with an interactive interface to browse movie and watch while allowing the admin to manage all site content efficiently through a secure admin panel.

 ---